imhicihu/bibiliographical-database-migration/README.md

 	- [Beautiful Soap](https://www.crummy.com/software/BeautifulSoup/#Download): unencoding of unicode text to UTF-8 format specification.
 A kind of swiss-army knife of encoding-unencoding text files.
 	- [Docker](https://www.docker.com/): deploy apps inside virtual environments.
 A time-saver in the process of cut and paste in-from a myriad of applications between different operating systems.
 * Configuration
-	- In process
+	- _In process_
 * Dependencies
-     - In terms of workflow, there is a previous repository: [Terrae database](https://bitbucket.org/imhicihu/terrae-database).
+     - In terms of workflow, there is a previous repository: [Terrae database](https://bitbucket.org/imhicihu/terrae-database)
 * Deployment instructions
-	- In process
+	- _In process_

 ### Contribution guidelines ###

-* To Do
+* _In process_

 ### Who do I talk to? ###

 * Repo owner or admin
 	- Contact at `imhicihu` at `gmail` dot `com`
 * Other community or team contact
 	- Contact is enable on the [board](https://bitbucket.org/imhicihu/bibliographical-database-migration/addon/trello/trello-board) of this repo.
-(You need a [Trello](https://trello.com/) account)